StepanTheGreat/mlua_bindgen/README.md

 ```

 ## TODO
-- Module connection.
-Basically, creating modules is simple, but uniting them into larger modules (that
-recursively contain other modules) is a bit difficult to think about.
-Especially since this tool then has
-to analyze these modules, and make bindings for them.
-Furthermore, it will be difficult to distinguish entry_point
-modules and inner modules.
+- Heavy documentation.
+The entire library is poorly documented, so I think I should spend a fair amount
+of time on documenting everything even better.
 - Bindings generation.
 This is supposed to analyze specified rust files for marked `mlua_bindgen` attributes,
 collect neccessary information (type names, documentation, variable names, variable types, ...) and transform
 into a bindings file that luau-lsp can understand.

 ## Some issues
-1. You can't declare modules inside modules
+1. You can't declare modules inside modules (You can connect them though)
-2. There's no way to connect modules, for now you have to manually connect them

 ## Maintenance
 I'm making this crate for a personal project, so I can lose interest in developing/maintaining it at any time.